ppchi/ppchiorg/about.md

 ## What are you?

-Pink Pistols Chicago is a charitable not-for-profit corporation registered in Illinois.
+Pink Pistols Chicago is a 501(c)(3) public charity registered in Illinois.
+Donations to Pink Pistols Chicago are tax-deductible under Section 170 of the Internal Revenue Code.
+Find more information on our [disclosures](/disclosures) page.

 From our bylaws: